-Director Shyam Ramsay Of 'Ramsay Brothers Passes Away At The Age Of 67; Read Details!
+Director Shyam Ramsay Of 'Ramsay Brothers' Passes Away At 67; Read Details!

 He is survived by two daughters Sasha and Namrata.

-Last year, Shyam's brother Tulsi Ramsay too passed away.
-The director had complained of chest pain, however he was declared dead by the time he was taken to the hospital.
+Last year, Shyam's brother Tulsi Ramsay passed away.
+The director had complained of chest pain, however, he was declared dead by the time he was taken to the hospital.

 Apart from films like 'Puraani Haveli', 'Tahkhaana', 'Darwaaza', Shyam Ramsay is also known for India's first horror TV series, 'Zee Horror Show'.